 $450-million Jumbo Glacier Resort incorporated

-Jumbo Glacier Resort will be operational by early 2013.
+Jumbo Glacier Resort was originally expected to be operational by early 2013.
 (Facebook)

 Published Tuesday, November 20, 2012 11:11AM PST